jonasjberg/autonameow/doc/design.md

 * From file **name**
     * `DSCN9659.jpg` --- No obvious information in file name.
-        * Scans using progressively liberal/tolerant matching, I.E. search
+        * Scans using progressively liberal/tolerant matching, I.E. where
-          "fuzzyness" increase as the search progress if no results are found, could return a lot of garbage in such cases.
+          the search "fuzzyness" increases progressively if no results are found, could return a lot of garbage in such cases.

-          **TODO:** Figure out how to handle this.
+        * **TODO:** Figure out how to handle this.
 Test file name length, number of letters, digits, etc and decide which scans to run based on results?